Ninteedo/ClickDeduce/softtest/plan.md

 This is an academic project, so I do not expect it to be used in a production environment.
 I am also considering reducing the role of the server in the future, so extensive security testing may be wasted effort.

+## Limitations

+- There are no system tests written for the Scala code.
+This is because the Scala code is primarily used for the server, which is not intended to be used interactively.

+- The tests for the HTML conversion will not be able to check for extra elements in the DOM which should not be there.

+- There is a limit to how independent the tests for some parts of the Scala and TypeScript code can be.
+  This means that some tests will be more akin to integration tests than unit tests.

+- The unit test and some of the integration tests for the TypeScript code will have to accurately mock server responses.

+- The system tests for the TypeScript code will not be able to test the website in a real browser environment automatically.
+The accuracy of these tests is dependent on the accuracy of the jsdom implementation.

+- The performance tests will not be able to test the performance of the website in a real browser environment.

+- With low priority, it is unlikely that there will be any security tests.